fdesjardins/bunyan-postgres-stream/readme.md

 ## Setup

-This module requires a table to be created in your PostgreSQL database:
+This module requires a table to be created in your PostgreSQL database with the following fields:

 ```sql
 CREATE TABLE logs (name, level, hostname, msg, pid, time, content)